SocialGouv/datafiller/README.md

-# data-filler
+# datafiller

-Use custom React forms to edit random [Kinto](https://kinto.readthedocs.io) collections.
+Custom React forms to edit random data collections.

+Use [Kinto](https://kinto.readthedocs.io) as a backend.

 # Usage